shanelnumber5/341-web-design/_docs/topic-06/01-image-int/02-page.md

 <img src="../img/save-imgs-for-web.jpg" alt="Image of 'Save for Web' dialogue in Photoshop CC" title="Save for Web" width="1000" height="auto" style="border: none" />

 Here is the <a href="../img/dogs-in-field-original.jpeg" target="_blank">original dog image</a>, which clocks in at an _enormous_ 23.9 mB, and 5597px by 3148px.
-Watch how long that loads in another tab.
+Click on the link and watch how long it takes for this image to load in another tab.

 <br/>
 <hr />